fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Diacritics

-Many languages use letters which have have marks above or below them of even crossing the letters.
+Many languages use letters which have marks above or below them or even crossing the letters.
 These marks are called diacritics.
-Sometimes they are also caleed "accents" although this is a less precise term.
+Sometimes they are also called "accents" although this is a less precise term.
 Examples of these letters include &Agrave; &agrave; &aring; &Aring; &Uuml; &uuml; &Oslash; &oslash; &Ccedil; &ccedil;.

 ### Didot point